-- This course provides an overview of the field of infants and toddlers with special needs.
+This course provides an overview of the field of infants and toddlers with special needs.
 Emphasis will be placed on instructional strategies, adaptations, environment, inclusion, etiology, federal legislation, family partnership, multicultural considerations, and optimal development.
 Prerequisite: ENG 101.
+(3/0)

-(3/0) - ECD 237 Methods and Materials 3 SHC This course includes an overview of developmentally-appropriate methods and materials for planning, and evaluating environments.
+ECD 237 Methods and Materials 3 SHC

+This course includes an overview of developmentally-appropriate methods and materials for planning, and evaluating environments.
 Emphasis is on integrating divergent activities in each curriculum area.
-Prerequisites: ECD 101 and ECD 131 and ENG 101.
+Prerequisites: ECD 101 and ENG 101.
 (3/0)

-ECD 243 Supervised Field Experience I 3 SHC This course includes emphasis on planning, implementing, and evaluating scheduled programs, age appropriate methods, materials, activities, and environments of early childhood principles and practices.
+ECD 243 Supervised Field Experience I 3 SHC

+This course includes emphasis on planning, implementing, and evaluating scheduled programs, age appropriate methods, materials, activities, and environments of early childhood principles and practices.
 To enroll in ECD 243, students must have an acceptable criminal background check, negative drug screen and tuberculosis test.
-Prerequisites: ENG 101, ECD 101, ECD 102, and ECD 131.
-(1/6)
+Prerequisites: ENG 101 and ECD 101. $\left(1/6\right)$

-- ECD 244 Supervised Field Experience II 3 SHC This course is a study of planning, implementing, and evaluating scheduled programs, age-appropriate methods, materials, activities, and environments in all areas of responsibility in programs dealing with young children.
+ECD 244 Supervised Field Experience II 3 SHC

+This course is a study of planning, implementing, and evaluating scheduled programs, age-appropriate methods, materials, activities, and environments in all areas of responsibility in programs dealing with young children.
 Students must have an acceptable criminal background check, negative drug screen and tuberculosis test to enroll.
 Prerequisites: ECD 243 or ECD 251, ENG 101 and MAT 120.
+(1/6)

-(1/6) - ECD 246 Designing Quality Infant 3 SHC and Toddler Environments This course is a study of the elements of quality environments for children, prenatal through three years.
+ECD 246 Designing Quality Infant 3 SHC and Toddler Environments

+This course is a study of the elements of quality environments for children, prenatal through three years.
 Focus is on understanding quality design, materials/equipment used in the construction and/or remodeling of infant/toddler spaces that promote the optimal development of infants and toddlers.
 Prerequisite: ENG 101.
 (3/0)

-ECD 251 Supervised Field Experience in 3 SHC Infant/Toddler Environments
+ECD 251 Supervised Field Experiences in 3 SHC Infant/Toddler Environment

 This course is a study of planning, implementing, and evaluating scheduled programs, age-appropriate methods, materials, activities and environments of infants and toddlers.
 Students must have an acceptable criminal background check, negative drug screen and tuberculosis test.
-Prerequisites: ENG 101, ECD 101, ECD 102, and ECD 131.
+Prerequisites: ENG 101 and ECD 101.
 (1/6)

-SAC 101 Best Practices in School-Age 3 SHC and Youth Care Skills
+SAC 101 Best Practices in School-Age and Youth Care Skills

-This course introduces basic best practices of school-age and youth care skills for practitioners in out-of-school care environment.
-Corequisite: ENG 101.
-(3/0)
+This course introduces basic best practices of school-age and youth care skills for practitioners in out-of-school care environments.